dvaumoron/puzzleweb/README.md

 A library based on [Gin](https://gin-gonic.com/) to easily create server with static content, blog, wiki and forum.

 The projects [PuzzleFrame](https://github.com/dvaumoron/puzzleframe) (configured with [frame.yaml](https://github.com/dvaumoron/puzzleframe/blob/main/frame.yaml)) and [PuzzleTest](https://github.com/dvaumoron/puzzletest) (initialized in [puzzletest.go](https://github.com/dvaumoron/puzzletest/blob/main/puzzletest.go)) show how to use PuzzleWeb.
-In both case, additionnal configuration should be provided with environment variable (or a .env file in the working).
+In both case, additionnal configuration should be provided with environment variable (or a .env file in the working directory).

 ## Technical overview